Doughty Street Chambers is delighted to announce twenty-f...Read more

 Markus has a growing sanctions practice which stems from his previous secondment with the Office of Financial Sanctions Implementation (OFSI).

-At OFSI, he gained insight into how sanctions are implemented and enforced by various government departments.
+During his time at OFSI, Markus gained valuable insight into the cross-government implementation and enforcement of sanctions.
 Based within the Russia Licensing Branch, he advised on licensing cases and policies governed by the Sanctions and Anti-Money Laundering Act 2018 (SAMLA) and a new and developing line of case law.
-He also briefed officials in the Foreign, Commonwealth & Development Office (FCDO) and the United States Department of State on joint sanctions projects.
+He also delivered briefings to officials at the Foreign, Commonwealth & Development Office (FCDO) and the United States Department of State on joint sanctions projects.

 In 2024 the Bar Council awarded Markus the International Professional and Legal Development Grant to attend a flagship sanctions conference in Washington DC.
-He has also authored an article on sanctions licensing for Westlaw with Peter Caldwell, Head of Doughty Street International’s Sanctions Team.
+He has also co-authored articles on sanctions delisting and licensing for Westlaw.

 Markus is available to give presentations on sanctions matters.
 He is a member of the London Sanctions Advisers Association (LSAA).